LiuElvin/STAT_302_Final_Project/README.md

 # Simulation Study for Ad Hoc Network

-1. We will randomly generate nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).
+1. We will randomly generate nodes for an ad hoc network according to some pre-specified node density

+   - Generally determined by geographical information

 <p float="left">
   <img src="./img/contour_3d.jpeg" height="300" />